 I enjoy baseball.
-I used to enjoy it because Garry is such a passionate fan of the sport, I was either going to learn to like it, or spend half the year having no one to talk to because there was a game on television.
+I used to enjoy it because Garry is such a fan of the sport, I was either going to learn to like it or spend half the year having no one to talk to because there was a game on TV.

 Gradually, I got to really like the game for its own sake.
 Its complexity.
 The slow, careful way it unfolds.
 The subtleties of how the ball is thrown, how the pitcher finds the seams and throws so the ball dips or rises.
 How it is caught and by whom.
 The way the field is set up, depending on who is hitting.
 All those decisions about running and stealing.

 Stop and think about all the things that must go through the mind of the quarterback and his team to make a play.
-It is — sorry for the pun — mind-boggling.
+It is mind-boggling.

 The point is, I like baseball and I sort of like football, though I’m less familiar with its finer points than baseball.
 Football makes me say “OUCH!
 That really had to hurt!” while watching.
 I’m amazed anyone has a brain after it gets whacked during the game.

 People who don’t like sports don’t get it.
 They don’t see the point.
 Why bother?
 It’s just a bunch of guys running around a square before when a ball gets whacked by a batter.

 Can you whack that ball?
 If you can do it regularly, you can get paid as much as $250 million for — I’m not sure — maybe 10 years?
 Does whatever you do pay that well?
 So, however dumb you may think it is, if they would pay you that much money, you think you might run around the bases?
 Yeah, I think so too.